-There’s more to website design than logos, layouts, and typography.
+There’s more to web design than logos, layouts, and typography.
 In 2018, we saw some interesting trends across websites, including the ever-persisting chat bots, hamburger menus, the infinite scroll, and more.
 But what website design trends can we expect to see this year?

 Storytelling in website content, including page content, emails, and blogs, will triumph over visual elements this year.
 Traditional visual design might be successful in conveying a feeling; however, written content explains who you are, what problem you’re trying to solve, and how your product or service will do it.
 Jeff Bullas recommends the following for writing an engaging story:

 But why should you care?
-DemandMetric states that
+DemandMetric states that:

-This is a classic.
+This is a modern classic.
 Minimalism has been used in website design across big-name brands for years, including Apple, Starbucks, and Audi.
-Even brands that are just breaking into the national marketplace are taking on the “less is more” state of mind, like the e-commerce site Madewell clothing.
+Even brands that are just breaking into the national marketplace are taking on the “less is more” state of mind, like the eCommerce site Madewell clothing.
 These sites use white space, strategic typography, color blocks, high-quality and simple graphics, and modules to portray information and influence UX.

 But why will this trend continue to dominate in 2019?
 According to a study by EyeQuant, a design analytics organization, a simple and clean website design can lower a business’s bounce rate.
 Users often ditch busy, cluttered, and disorganized websites.
-So, it’s no wonder why minimalism will continue to trend.
+So, it’s clear why minimalism will continue to trend.
 It’s a timeless aesthetic that—when it’s done well—will positively affect your business.